Fraganya/twilio-hook/README.md

 ### Twilio Configuration

-In your Twilio console , configure your whatsapp bot settings and configure them in your *.env* file.
+In your Twilio console, configure your Whatsapp bot settings and configure them in your *.env* file.

 - TWILIO_AUTH_SID